rohit1406/realtime-rendering-using-opengl-glfw/OpenGL_On_Windows/GLFW/1_GettingStarted/2_Triangle_17102018/README.md

 ### 🌱 Description
-The program is a demonstration of how to create a simple plain window using GLFW which we will use later for rendering OpenGL context.
+The program is a demonstration of how to render a triangle using OpenGL.
 GLFW library is used for the window management and OpenGL context management.
 To generate binary .exe file, follow below steps.
-Once .exe file is  executed, a new plain window will be popped up.
+Once .exe file is  executed, a new window will appear with **a colored triangle** rendered on it.

 ### 🗣️ Dependencies
 This project has dependencies on following libraries: